alanc98/rtems-cfs-demo/README.md

 # make
 ```

-## OK, I build the cFS and RTEMS Kernel Image, what do I run?
+## OK, I built the cFS and RTEMS Kernel Image, where is the image that I run on the Beaglebone?

-When everything builds, the image is in:
+The executable image is:
 ```
 rki2/build/bbb-libbsd-cfs/rtems-rki.img
 ```

 This can be copied to the SD card so u-boot can boot the RTEMS + cFS image.
 Where are the cFS app objects, tables, and startup script?
 They are bundled in the image in the IMFS + TAR file system that RTEMS will unpack into the RAM disk.
+I did not intend to document all of the details about running RTEMS on the Beagle here.
+You may need to consult the RTEMS docs at https://docs.rtems.org.